cincospenguinos/LaMortVoit/README.md

 	- [x] A scene where the player is fulfilled
 - [x] Fix the rotation of the beams of light
 - [x] Put a skull on the third frame of the safe
+- [x] Fix where the doors point to in Tiled now that we moved them
+- [x] Settings scene NEEDS to be done--all the hooks are there homie